Mechanical Engineering Technician

 - motivated and disciplined

-- able to work well independently and as part of a team.
+- able to work well independently and as part of a team

-- good at technical drawing
+- good at communicating.

 Useful experience for mechanical engineering technicians includes: